authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 * Upon successful verification of the VMC, the receiver extracts the verified image from the VMC.
 If the SVG also passes the SVG validation steps then this is a successful BIMI verification.

-* If the BIMI verification does not pass then the MTA must not indicate to the MUA to show a BIMI image.
+* If the BIMI verification fails then the MTA must not indicate to the MUA to show a BIMI image.
 The MUA MAY show a default image such as a set of initials, or unidentified sender.

 * The email receiver then does the rest of its anti-spam, anti-malware, and anti-phishing checks